lzwei196/ProcessC/README.md

 Select the source for grid carbon intensity data.
 Save the new project configuration.
 Monitoring Process
-After selecting or creating a project, ProcessC will:
+After selecting or creating a project, _ProcessC_ will:

 ### Start monitoring energy usage and emissions.
 Log the CPU, GPU, and RAM power consumption.
 Calculate the total energy usage and carbon emissions.
-Output the results in a tabular format and save to a CSV file.
+Output the results in a tabular format and save them to a CSV file.
 Example Output

 | Metric                          | Value     |